ImaniBahati/ImaniBahati/README.md

 - 👋 Hi, I’m @ImaniBahati
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning it
-- 💞️ I’m looking to collaborate on my project
+- 💞️ I’m looking to collaborate on my first project in AI
 - 📫 How to reach me ? i'm available at LinkedIn, Twitter, ...

 <!---